datasciencecampus/pprl_toolkit/README.md

 > These datasets don't have the same column names or follow the same encodings,
 > and there are several spelling mistakes in the names of the band members.
 >
-> Thankfully, the `pprl_toolkit` is flexible enough to handle this!
+> Thankfully, the PPRL Toolkit is flexible enough to handle this!

 ### Creating and assigning a feature factory